 Tropical rainforests are found in the world’s hottest and wettest areas, namely those closest to the equator.
 The world’s largest tropical rainforests are in the Amazon basin in South America, lowland regions in Africa, and the islands off of Southeast Asia.
 While they are found in abundant in Sumatra and New Guinea, small areas are also found in Central America and parts of Australia.

 Some of the world’s best-known rainforests are:

 - El Yunque, a rainforest in Puerto Rico that attracts millions of tourists

 Tropical rainforests are warm and humid—the temperature ranges from 21 to 30 degrees Celsius (70 to 85°F).

 The average annual temperature of tropical rainforests is above 20 °C.

 These areas often receive lots of sun due to their location around the earth’s equator.
 On average, rainforests receive about 12 hours of sun a day, but most of that is concentrated on the canopy cover of the highest trees.

 It is right there in the name – rainforests are known for lots of precipitation every year.
-Rainfall in the tropical rainforest is year round, particularly as there are little to no seasonal changes to weather.
+Rainfall in the tropical rainforest is year-round, particularly as there are little to no seasonal changes to the weather.
 Tropical rainforests receive annual precipitation amounts of 60 to 160 inches (152 to 406 cm).
 Some rainforests in the world experience annual rainfall amounts of almost 400 inches (over 1,000 cm).
 It can downpour as much as 2 inches (5 cm) in an hour.

 Rainforests are typically classified by the amounts of precipitation they receive.